Jbleezy/BO2-Reimagined/README.md

 ## Settings
 * Added options to enable or disable new HUD elements
+* Added option to enable or disable teammate head icons
 * Added option to enable or disable alt action slot area
 * Added option to enable or disable fog
 * Added option in private match lobby to enable or disable character dialog